iMatter: The Staff Experience Continuous Improvement Tool

 iMatter system log in page: https://nhsscotland-sep.webropol.com/Account/Login

 The first National Health and Social Care Staff Experience Report 2017 has now been published, which details 2017 iMatter and Dignity at Work survey results, in order to provide a full overview of national staff experience.
 The full report can viewed at http://www.gov.scot/Resource/0053/00532256.pdf

 National information relating to iMatter can be found at: http://www.staffgovernance.scot.nhs.uk/monitoring-employee-experience/imatter/

-For support and guidance regarding iMatter or if you would like to share any iMatter success stories or to book into one of the above sessions, please contact:
+For support and guidance regarding iMatter or if you would like to share any iMatter success stories, please contact:

 iMatter mailbox at [email protected]